 7. Oral Piercings: For the outside follow the above directions.
 For the inside rinse thoroughly for 60 seconds using an antiseptic-alcohol free mouthwash (Biotene, Crest, Scope) after meals, snacks, and before you go to bed.
 Schedule smoke breaks around your meals.
 You only need to rinse 5-6 times a day; if your mouth becomes dry and white then you are rinsing too much.

 1. Keep your hands off of it!
-Not only are your hands dirty but playing with a new piercing may cause it to rip or keliod.
+Not only are your hands dirty but playing with a new piercing may cause it to rip or scar.
 The only time you need to touch your piercing is when you clean it – be sure to wash your hands before doing so.
 Also, don’t let anyone else touch, kiss, or lick the piercing until healed.

 2. One of the most important factors for a successful healing piercing, is DO NOT SLEEP ON IT.
 This will prolong healing and cause irritation bumps.
 If you do sleep on it, then try and reduce putting pressure on it.
 Use travel pillows, your elbow crook, or cup with hand to protect your ear.

 3. Warm & Cold Compress: Cold compresses should be done within the first two days with 10 minutes on and 45 minutes off.
 This will reduce your initial swelling.
 Warm compresses after the two days help reduce pain, drain fluids and increase blood circulation which promotes healing.
 Try this 15-20 minutes up to 3 times a day.
 There are several ways to do this.
 Purchasing Hot/Cold Gel Packs from amazon or your local pharmacy.
 Be sure to use a plastic barrier like a plastic bag to keep gel pack clean.
-Soak sterile gauze from the pharmacy with saline solution and microwave on a plate until warm – not hot or place in the freezer for a few minutes for cold.
+OR Soak sterile gauze from the pharmacy with saline solution and microwave on a plate until warm – not hot or place in the freezer for a few minutes for cold.

 4. Avoid soaking in ANY bodies of water, such as but not limited to: lakes, rivers, hot tubs, oceans, pools and even a bath tub for at least 8 weeks.
 Showering is fine just be sure to rinse off any soap suds.
 Dry your piercing throughly after getting it wet.